hsauro/FMX-Skia-Tips/README.md

 10. How to draw arcs
 11. How to load an image
 12. How to create a fill of lines hatch horizontal lines
+13. How to save a canvas drawing to a pdf file

 **1. How to draw a line or bezier curve witha rounded end?**